hwborchers/RUG-Rhein-Neckar/README.md

 **Online Meetings**
 The ONLINE meetings will utilize video conferencing software such as [ZOOM](https://zoom.us/), [JITSI](https://jitsi.org/), or Google MEET.
 All of these are available for notebooks, but also as apps for Android or Apple's iOS.
 Listening to an event is possible by just dialing a certain phone number.

-See the[Wiki](https://github.com/hwborchers/RUG-Rhein-Neckar/wiki) for more information about the meetings.
+See the [Wiki](https://github.com/hwborchers/RUG-Rhein-Neckar/wiki) for more information about the meetings.

 ## Latest News